 Second, there is no obligation to contract: although a bank account is a necessary infrastructure for companies as well for private persons, most governments do not impose an obligation to contract on licensed institutions.
 Such an obligation to contract is usual for other suppliers of infrastructure (e.g. electricity, water, telecom), they are obliged to enter into a contract with every person or company who is willing to accept the general conditions and to pay the fees.

 Third, banks have different risk appetite that also varies over time, depending mainly on their current portfolio and actual cases.
-Also, they have different approaches to evaluate risk, especially the risk of industries, of countries and of companies with directors who reside in other countries.
+Also, they have different approaches to evaluate risk, especially the risk of industries, of countries, of companies with non-resident management and of non-resident companies.

 Expertise of Zugimpex: